 9. “Pocahontas” by Crazy Horse and Neil Young

 “Pocahontas” by Crazy Horse and Neil Young portrays Pocahontas and Native American history through a folk rock lens.
-Neil Young captures the complexities of historical figures and their enduring legacies.
+Neil Young captures the tangled lives of historical figures and the legacies they left behind.

 10. “Cherokee” by Europe